container-storage-interface/spec/spec.md

   // users to pass through the required credentials.
 This information is
   // sensitive and MUST be treated as such (not logged, etc.) by the CO.
   // This field is OPTIONAL.
-  // The total bytes this field must be less than 1 Mebibyte. map<string, string> user_credentials = 6;
+  map<string, string> user_credentials = 6;
 }